lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 ## Acknowledgements

-We acknowledge all current and past members of the Lasseigne Lab for their thoughtful feedback, especially Vishal H. Oza, Tabea M. Soelter, and Elizabeth J. Wilk.
+We acknowledge all current and past members of the Lasseigne Lab for their thoughtful feedback, especially Tabea M. Soelter, Jordan H.
+Whitlock, Vishal H. Oza, and Elizabeth J. Wilk.
+We would like to thank the UAB Biological Data Sciences (UAB-BDS) core for its expertise, institutional support, and maintenance of the nf-core nanoseq pipeline and docker/singularity container documentation.

 ## License